-I am currently living in Columbus, Ohio after recently completing a six-month editorial & outreach fellowship for Inverse, an online news site covering all things science and constantly asking what's next?
+Following my service, I was an editorial & outreach fellow for Inverse, an online news site covering all things science and constantly asking what's next?
 I wrote about astronomy, environmental science, health, and robotics.
 I also wrote for EcoWatch, an online source for environmental advocacy, and the American Society of Mechanical Engineers, where I continue to write about biomedical engineering including robotic prosthetics, cutting edge cancer treatments, and emerging medical technologies.

 When I'm not obsessing over protecting the planet, I enjoy planting in my garden (okay, kind of the same thing), reading and writing science fiction novels, cooking healthy meals, and kayaking, hiking, and traveling with my pup.